Harahan/Harahan.github.io/_pages/about.md

 [Temporal Feature Matters: A Framework for Diffusion Model Quantization](https://arxiv.org/pdf/2407.19547)

 **Yushi Huang**, Ruihao Gong, Xianglong Liu📧, Jing Liu, Yuhang Li, Jiwen Lu, Dacheng Tao
-- Compare and analyze the the sensitivity and disturbance for temporal and non-temporal features.
+- Compare and analyze the sensitivity and disturbance for temporal and non-temporal features.
 - Propose TIB-based and Cache-based Maintenance with Disturbance-aware Selection for temporal feature maintenance.
-- Rreduce the FID score by 5.61 under the w4a8 configuration for SD-XL.
+- Reduce the FID score by 5.61 under the w4a8 configuration for SD-XL.
 Additionally, achieve 2.20$\times$ and 5.76$\times$ speedup on CPU and GPU, respectively.

 <div style="display: inline">
     <a href="https://arxiv.org/pdf/2407.19547"> <strong>[paper]</strong></a>